-There's an alternative, though, and it's starting to get some traction.
-The photo at left shows a drain-water heat recovery system that I saw at a LEED certified home in Ontario on Saturday.
-It's basically a copper pipe wrapped around the drain pipe, where it can absorb a lot of the heat that's in the drain water.
+There’s an alternative, though, and it’s starting to get some traction.
+The photo above shows a drain-water heat recovery system that I saw at a home in Ontario.
+It’s basically a copper pipe wrapped around the drain pipe, where it can absorb a lot of the heat that’s in the drain water.
 That heat goes into the water that enters your water heater, as shown in the diagram below.

 When you’re using hot water in a system without drain-water heat recovery, cold water from your municipal water supply or well is continuously running into your water heater.

 (Brief rant: Because of this, it really should be called a ‘cold water heater,’ not a ‘hot water heater.’
 I just call it a water heater myself.
 Rant over.)